usnistgov/ARIAC/docs/tutorials/tutorial_3.rst

 Competition Interface
 --------------------------------

-The competition interface for :inline-tutorial:`tutorial 3` is shown in :numref:`competitioninterface-tutorial3`.
+The competition interface for :tuto:`tutorial 3` is shown in :numref:`competitioninterface-tutorial3`.

 .. code-block:: python
     :caption: competition_interface.py